slayernominee/mc_dash/README.md

 ## Development

-Visit the `.env` file and change the token there
+Visit the `.env` file and change the token, websocket port there

 ```sh
 pnpm install